rohithateappple/MegaGridDocumentation/docs/getting-started/populating.md

     <span class="highlight-text-severity">Severity</span>: <span class="highlight-text">Negligible</span>

     Sometimes simply clicking on a tile won't affect it, you might've to move it just a wee little bit.

+Now that we know how to assign types to our grid, let's move on to some basics about saving your modifications!